StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 infrastructure and applications.

-FluxCD allows you to use GitOps practices, through a set of tools, to enable a reliable and automated approach of deploying and managing infrastructure and applications, improving reproducibility and facilitating maintenance and scalability of your systems
+FluxCD allows you to use GitOps practices, through a set of tools, to enable a reliable and automated mechanism of deploying and managing infrastructure and applications, improving reproducibility and facilitating maintenance and scalability of your systems